koodista/BikeApp/README.md

 --This README file is updated continually as the project progresses--

 # Description of the project:
-This project utilizes the MERN-stack to build an app that visualizes City Bike journeys from May to July in 2021 in Helsinki, Finland.
+The project utilizes the MERN-stack to build an app that visualizes City Bike journeys from May to July in 2021 in Helsinki, Finland.

 # Project workflow:
 - Validation of the given data for the project.
 - Creating a MongoDB Atlas Cluster and importing the data.